sandhaka/advanced_c/README.md

 | Toggling Bits | `^` (XOR) | `value ^ mask` |
 | Shifting left (multiply by 2^n) | `<<` | `value << n` |
 | Shifting right (divide by 2^n) | `>>` | `value >> n` |
+#### Masking
+- A mask can be used to set multiple bits in a byte to either on, off or inverted from on to off using a single bitwise operator.
+- Let's see a command-line utility example here [📋](./_masking/main.c) (set/unset bit into a flag variable).

 | Pattern | Code Example | Description |
 | --- | --- | --- |